Frequently Asked Questions

 How do enemies work?

-In Storm, enemy sentries sit on fixed squares.
+In Storm, enemies sit on fixed squares.
 Their bodies block your beams like obstacles, and the squares they attack become red no-go zones where you cannot place your pieces.
 You have to find the gaps in their coverage and work around them.

 How do portals work?